OpenTidalFarm/OpenTidalFarm/README.md

 ```
 Add this line just before you call the maximize function.

-However, be carefule that in some circumstances such aggressive optimisation might be problematic for the optimisation algorithms.
+However, note that in some circumstances such aggressive optimisation might be problematic for the optimisation algorithms.
 If the optimisation algorithm returns errors saying that the gradient

 ## Frequently asked questions ##
 ### Optimisation stops with Exit mode 8 ###